mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 plugins.
 Since limitations are related to specific plugins, this document is divided into several sections.

+## Configuration limitations

+In versions 2.1.2 and earlier, the configuration files are limited to 1024 characters per line.
+This limitation was increased to 16384 characters in MaxScale 2.1.3.

 ## Protocol limitations

 ### Limitations with MySQL Protocol support (MySQLClient)